TL;DR

 The key is that the younger and healthier you are when you take out a policy, the cheaper the premiums will be for the life of that policy.
 Locking in a low premium early is a smart financial move.

-Not always.
+Not typically.
 For many people, especially if you are young and applying for a standard amount of cover, insurers can make a decision based solely on the answers you provide in your application form.
 However, in some cases—such as for older applicants, those with pre-existing conditions, or those applying for a very large amount of cover—the insurer may request a GP report or a mini medical exam (e.g., a nurse visit to check your height, weight, blood pressure, and take a blood or urine sample).
 This is a normal part of the process and is paid for by the insurer.

 It is still very possible to get cover.
 The most important rule is to be completely honest and disclose all of your medical history on your application.
 Hiding a condition could invalidate your policy and lead to a claim being denied.

 Depending on the condition, an insurer might offer you cover on standard terms, charge an increased premium (a "loading"), or place an exclusion on the policy for that specific condition.
 This is where an expert broker is invaluable.
-A specialist adviser, like those at WeCovr, knows which insurers are more favourable for certain conditions and can navigate the market to find the best possible terms for you.
+A specialist adviser, like those at WeCovr, knows which insurers are more favourable for certain conditions and can navigate the market to find the suitable terms for you.

 This is a personal calculation with no single right answer.
 A good starting point is to consider: